Carolands: Years of decline

 and that year developers commissioned an Environmental Impact Report in support of a proposal to further subdivide the land and build additional houses.
 In 1989, the house suffered superficial damage in the Loma Prieta earthquake leading its owners to consider demolishing it.
 In 1997, a new owner proposed carving the house into fifteen condominiums, but the Hillsborough town charter banned multi-family residences.

 Restoration

 In 1991, the Hillsborough Designer Showhouse was held at Carolands, attracting 68,000 visitors, each paying $20 admission, netting more than $1 million for the sponsoring charity and reviving interest in the house.
 Among the visitors were Dr. Ann Johnson, who would later buy Carolands, and her interior decorator, Mario Buatta, who would help her to restore it.

 In 1998, Johnson and her husband, mutual fund billionaire Charles Bartlett Johnson, bought the house and the remaining land for under $6 million.
-The Johnson undertook extensive renovations and restorations of the house, often hosting events there.
+The Johnsons undertook extensive renovations and restorations of the house, often hosting events there.

 Current status

-In 2012, the Johnsons donated the house to Carolands Foundation, which conducts small group tours without charge, as described at their website.